Reza-Abedi/MetaHub--Metadata-Search-Engine/README.md

 - 2. Install dependencies using `npm install`.
 - 3. Start the server with `npm start`.

-- **Music Search API**:
-The application exposes an API endpoint for music search:
+- **Music Search API**:The application exposes an API endpoint for music search:

 - Endpoint: `/api/music/:searchTerm/:searchType/:durationSearch`
   - `searchTerm`: The term to search for.
   - `searchType`: Type of search (artist, album, title, or all).